 The Pink City of India, Jaipur is special.
-Every street, palace, and attractions have their own story you will be stunned to know.
+Every street, palace, and attraction has its own story you will be stunned to know.

 - Prince of Wales named Jaipur Pink City.

-- Jaipur Literature Festival attracts travelers around the world.
+- Jaipur Literature Festival attracts travelers from around the world.